ntop/ipt_geofence/README.md

 # ipt_geofence
-Geographical host protection for Linux
+Geographical host protection for Linux and FreeBSD

 This tool allows you to protect your host/network by preventing communications with unwanted countries (aka geofencing).
-Furthermore it allows you to specify a list of blacklists that enable you to drop well-known attackers.
+Furthermore, it allows you to specify a list of blacklists that enable you to drop well-known attackers.

 # Prerequisites
 You need to install GeoIP libraries, Netfilter Queue, curl and JSONCPP packages in addition to the compiler.